hhkaos/awesome-arcgis/CONTRIBUTING.md

 #### Configurations

-* **Ignore files and folders on build**: You can add folders and files you want to ignore during the build process, you can do that adding them to the `ignores` property at [book.json](../../blob/master/book.json#L6)
+* **Ignore files and folders on build**: You can extract folders and files from the book adding them to the `ignores` property at [book.json](../../blob/master/book.json#L7)

 * **Exclude from awesomebot**: if we want the `deploy.js` script to avoid checking links on any folder or file we can add it to the `excludeFromLinkChecker` array at [deploy.js](../../blob/master/deploy.js#L5)

-* **Exclude from doctoc**: every table of contents is generated automatically, we edit the [deploy.js](../../blob/master/deploy.js#L11) script to add any file to `excludeFileFromDocToc` array, or any folder to the `excludeFoldersFromDocToc` array if we don't want them to have a TOC.
+* **Exclude from doctoc**: every table of contents (TOC) is generated automatically.
+If you don't want them to have a TOC edit the [deploy.js](../../blob/master/deploy.js#L11) script and add any file or folder to `excludeFromDocToc` array.

+* **Fixing summary/"book index" capitalization**: by default the index is generated automatically using [gitbook-summary](https://www.npmjs.com/package/gitbook-summary), and it provides the folder name capitalized to each chapter.
+You can overwrite this capitalization adding a new value to `summary_titles` array.

+## Project misuse

+Do not use this issues to request help to solve specific problems or doubt with a product/API/SDK.

+If you need help to solve specific problems about any technology follow these steps:

+1. Search the resource page for this topic inside the awesome list of resources
+2. Check resources and if you don't find anything helpful go to the community section
+3. Search a solution in theses communities
+4. If you do not find the solution, request help in the community and mention any [ArcGIS expert](https://esri-es.github.io/arcgis-experts/) you might have found.